Colonia Buenavista

 Colonia Buenavista is a colonia or neighbourhood in the Cuauhtémoc borough located northwest of the historic center of Mexico City.
-It has historically been a train terminal, and still is as the southern terminal of the Tren Suburbano commuter rail.
+What would become the city's main train terminal, Buenavista Station, stood here 1873–1958, and a new Buenavista Station opened in its place in 1961.
+Though there is no longer intercity passenger service to or from Mexico City, the station is still the terminus of the Tren Suburbano commuter rail line, in a complex together with a major shopping mall, the Forum Buenavista.
 The colonia is also home to the offices of the Cuauhtémoc borough and the mega José Vasconcelos Library.